Project-Initilization-Tasks/.github/README.md

 2. Email
 3. Password
 4. Confirm Password

 Note:- Proper validation on the fields is expected.

+Required Functionality:
-Register Now Button
+1. Register Now Button
-LogIn Link
+2. LogIn Link

 Forget Password Form:-

 Following fields should be there:
 1. Confirm Email id

 Note:- Proper validation on the fields is expected.

+Required Functionality:
-Send email functionality should be integrated to send OTP for verification.
+1. Send email functionality should be integrated to send OTP for verification.
-Send OTP Button
+2. Send OTP Button

 OTP Verification:-

 Following fields should be there:
 1. Verify OTP

 Note:- Proper validation on the fields is expected.

+Required Functionality:
-Confirm OTP Button
+1. Confirm OTP Button

 Confirm Password:-

 Following fields should be there:
 1. New Password
 2. Confirm Password

 Note:- Proper validation on the fields is expected.

+Required Functionality:
-Reset Password Button
+1. Reset Password Button

 Dashboard:-

+Proper functioning dashboard with:
+1. header
+2. drawer sidebar
+3. routing
+4. logout functionality
-Proper functioning dashboard with header, drawer sidebar, routing, logout functionality, view profile, etc
+5. view profile, etc

 Table Component (Optional):-